chinatsu/hummingbird/README.md

 ## log

+### may 13th 2020

+i've gone a bit back and forth with how i want the pcb (and subsequently, the case). initially, i only wanted through hole components, but i think a mix of both through hole and surface mounted components could also be neat. as of now, i'd like one atmega32u4 on each side, which is surface mounted. i am still wanting through hole diodes though, that's what looks cool on the plaid and similar boards anyway.

 ### may 7th 2020

 this design has been on my mind for a little while now. i'm trying not to have